Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtonetcode.md

 </Tabs>

-See [Object Visbility](../mlapi-basics/object-visibility.md) to learn more about MLAPIs network visiblity check.
+See [Object Visbility](../basics/object-visibility.md) to learn more about Netcodes network visiblity check.

 ## Update SceneManagement